SeiryuZ/HemeWeb/proposal/README.md

 <!-- Acquriing access to HPC infrastructure is possible but non-trivial, and maybe not a top priority for these institutes  -->
-However, running these simulations requires access to HPC infrastructures that might not have reproducibility of a research as a priority.
+However, running these simulations requires access to HPC infrastructures that might not have reproducibility of research as a priority.
 Facilities that operate these infrastructure often give out computing hour usage to projects based on the merit of their peer-reviewed proposal, for example how PRACE [14], the Partnership for Advanced Computing in